Table of Contents

 Thunderbird's detection algorithm isn't perfect and, unlike its spam filter, does not learn or adapt based on your email flags.
 If you are getting too many false alerts, you may consider (at your own risk) disabling it:

-- At the top of the Thunderbird window, click the menu (ALT+T) and select In the menu bar, click the menu and select At the top of the Thunderbird window, click the or click the Application menu button and choose menu and select
+- At the top of the Thunderbird window on the Menu Bar toolbar, click the menu and select In the menu bar, click the menu and select At the top of the Thunderbird window on the Menu Bar toolbar, click the , or on the Mail Toolbar click the menu button menu and select and choose .

 Be skeptical about email messages